huijing/personal-website-v3/src/content/blog/2017-12-04-vertical-typesetting-revisited.md

 ### Solution 2: Checkbox hack

-The mechanics behind this technique is similar to using Javascript, except that instead of using a CSS class to change state, we make use of the `:checked` pseudo element.
+The mechanics behind this technique is similar to using JavaScript, except that instead of using a CSS class to change state, we make use of the `:checked` pseudo element.
 Like we discussed earlier, the checkbox element has to be at the same level as the `main` element for this to work.

 ```scss
 .c-switcher__checkbox:checked ~ main {